-- 22.2.1 Schools with missing data for components specific to high schools will have available proxy data applied in the following order of availability; three (3) year historical school average, two (2) year historical school average, prior year school score, current year district score, prior year district score.
-If no proxy data is available, an equating process will be used to adjust for the missing components. - 22.3 Schools with only Pre-Kindergarten and/or Kindergarten will be assigned the school performance classification of the next level school to which that school feeds.
-If the school feeds to multiple schools, the performance classification will be assigned from a weighted average of the composite scores of the schools to which it feeds. - 22.4 Charter Schools grade in the tested subject within the same served area (within the geographic boundaries of the traditional local education agency or agencies in which the charter school operates) will be applied back to the student's school of origin.
+22.2.1 Schools with missing data for components specific to high schools will have available proxy data applied in the following order of availability; three (3) year historical school average, two (2) year historical school average, prior year school score, current year district score, prior year district score.
+If no proxy data is available, an equating process will be used to adjust for the missing components.

+22.3 Schools with only Pre-Kindergarten and/or Kindergarten will be assigned the school performance classification of the next level school to which that school feeds.
+If the school feeds to multiple schools, the performance classification will be assigned from a weighted average of the composite scores of the schools to which it feeds.

+22.4 Charter Schools

+For any charter school that does not have reading or math scores because the school does not have the required grade level, the scores from the students in the next higher grade in the tested subject within the same served area (within the geographic boundaries of the traditional local education agency or agencies in which the charter school operates) will be applied back to the student's school of origin.
 In order for the scores to be applied, the student must meet FAY at the lower grade school, the current school and if there is a gap in years, anywhere in the served area for the years in between.